zyedidia/generic/stack/README.md

 func (s *Stack[T]) Peek() (t T)
 ```

-Peek returns the stack's top element but does not remove it\.
-If the stack is empty the zero value is returned\.
+Peek returns the stack's top element but does not remove it.
+If the stack is empty the zero value is returned.

 ### func \(\*Stack\[T\]\) [Pop](<https://github.com/zyedidia/generic/blob/master/stack/stack.go#L24>)